Record Collecting for Audiophiles – A Guide to the Fundamentals

-There is a story behind how I got my mitts of this particular Heavy Vinyl pressing.
+There is an interesting story behind how I got my mitts of this particular Heavy Vinyl pressing.

 Months ago a fellow contacted us to buy some of our Hot Stamper pressings.
 We sent him one or two, and he soon wrote back to say he was not happy with the sound.
 We exchanged emails with him on a number of occasions, trying to rectify the situation and get him records he would be happy with.

 In the middle of all this back and forth, a discussion we had crossed over into Heavy Vinyl territory, specifically were there any that he liked the sound of?
 Why yes, there were.

 You guessed it.
 The above-pictured album is one he recommended.
-(There was another he also said we should try, but after playing this one we decided against buying any more records he liked the sound of, as you will see.)
+(There was another he also said we should try, but after playing this one we decided against buying any more records he recommended, as you will see.)

 So, a number of months ago we finally got around to cracking the seal and playing our newly remastered Heavy Vinyl LP.